List of Torquay United F.C. seasons: History

 However, when Torquay were again relegated from Division Three in 1972, it heralded a period of mediocrity which culminated in the club requiring re-election to the Football League in both 1985 and 1986.
 When automatic relegation into the Conference was introduced the following year, only a last minute equaliser against Crewe Alexandra on the final day of the season saved United from the drop.
 Torquay finally lifted themselves out of the basement division in 1991 after beating Blackpool in the Division Four play-off final, only to be relegated again the following season.
 After narrowly escaping relegation to the Conference in 1996, they were again contesting a play-off final in 1998, although this time they were beaten by Colchester United.
 Just three years later, in 2001, Torquay once again escaped expulsion into non-League football by beating Barnet on the final day of the season.
 By 2004, the club had bounced back again by achieving automatic promotion to the third tier of English football (now renamed League One) for the first time since 1966.
 Again relegated after just one season, worse was to come when, after two seasons in League Two, Torquay were finally relegated to the Conference in 2007.
 However, after just two years in the Conference, United secured a return to the Football League by beating Cambridge United in the 2009 Conference play-off final.
-Torquay again came close to returning to League One in 2011 but were narrowly beaten by Stevenage in the League Two play-off Final.
+Torquay again came close to returning to League One in 2011 but were narrowly beaten by Stevenage in the League Two play-off final.

-Since their election to the Football League in 1927, Torquay United have completed 34 seasons in the third tier of English football, 42 seasons in the fourth, seven seasons in the fifth (below the professional League) and one season in the sixth (Conference/National League North).
+Since their election to the Football League in 1927, Torquay United have completed 34 seasons in the third tier of English football, 42 seasons in the fourth, ten seasons in the fifth (below the professional League) and one season in the sixth (Conference/National League South).
 This list details all of the seasons played by Torquay United in English football from 1899 up until the last completed season.
 The list details the club's achievements in all major competitions, and the top scorers for each season in all competitions.